 As part of VALID's longer-term strategic plan and with support from Irish Aid through their Africa Agri-food Development Programme (AADP), VALID is driving ground breaking operational research into providing effective, affordable and appealing branded nutritional products to those at risk of Chronic Malnutrition (stunting).

 To date, AADP funding has been deployed for small scale consumer and market research activities including a Willingness-to-Pay and a Landscaping Study to help our understanding of Infant and Young Child (IYC) snacking practices in Malawi.
-In 2018 the development of enhanced prototypes of product was undertaken which included a Product Trial in Malawi.
-A follow-up, small scale test market is currently underway to test customers and retailers response to our product in a commercial scenario.
+In 2018 and 2019 the development of enhanced prototypes of product was undertaken which included a Product Trial in Malawi.
+A follow-up, small scale test market will follow construction of the new Factory in Malawi and to test customers and retailers response to our product in a commercial scenario.